astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 ~~~~~~~~~~~~~

 As mentioned before, it is recommended to set the graph manually and in
 that section, we named the graph to be **graph**.
-Later on it will be
+Later on, it will
 notice that this definition is useful because we can pass the graph to
 other functions and sessions and it will be recognized.